 “I did indeed,” she said, stealing another pat, rewarding her newest fan for his knowledge of her work.
 “I remember the moment it occurred to me that macaroons were one of the only cookies the Marquesa might eat.”

 “And that it would-”

 “Hide the smell of the cyanide!
 Yes, how delicious!”

 “What was that feeling like?”

 Ruby Diamond’s eyes scanned the ceiling for inspiration.
 “Poetic.”

 Her eyes followed something invisible.
 “Yes, poetic.
-A sadist tortures and murders as though she is invincible.
+A sadist tortures and murders as thought she is invincible.
 It requires a special kind of skill–only the skill of an expert at her craft–to create the irony, the sense of mischief, in dispatching an evil adversary.”